Electric Fence FAQs

 - Fencing adult males (bulls, rams, stallions, billies) in/out during breeding season requires taller fences with closer wire/strand spacing and more powerful electric pulses (in joules, not volts).

 - Fences for mixed sizes (ewes with lambs, cows with calves, etc.) need more strands than uniform animal groups.

 - Certain breeds need better fences (e.g. flighty Romanov sheep, tall Columbia sheep and tall Chianina cattle).

-It depends upon the species.
+Q: How visible should the fence be?It depends upon the species.
 Horses, deer and antelope move at high speed and have restricted color perception (compared to humans).
-They often fail to see small or dark fence wires like HT wire, MaxiShock and some polywires and charge through them.
-That’s why it’s wise to include one or more strands of bicolored rope or tape (both highly visible) in fences.
+They often fail to see small or dark fence wires like high-tensile wire, MaxiShock and some polywires and charge through them.
+That’s why it’s wise to include one or more strands of bi-colored rope or tape (both highly visible) in fences.

-Build for the worst-case situation (if you can afford to do so).
+Q: How keen will animals be to breach the fence line?Build for the worst-case situation (if you can afford to do so).
 Some situations that require more secure fences:

 - Hunger.
 Starved animals will eventually challenge most fences.